|

 This report looks at the stage the development of broadband

 Internet has reached in India.
-Some information is also provided
+See report

 summary.